emmasmth/getGFTD-capstone/README.md

 After completing the installation instructions, follow the steps listed below.

-* Within the getGFTD-capstone directory in Terminal, type the following lines.
+* Within the getGFTD-capstone directory in Terminal, type the following lines:

    ```
    nvm use 16.20.2